C# Random class

-The Random class of C# can be used for creating the practically usable random numbers like password generator.
-A few main points about the Random class are:
+The Random class of C# can be used for creating practically usable random numbers like password generators.

 • The Random class represents pseudo-number generator.